-BOTTOM

-A building that visually expresses sustainable elements along façades and roofs Image Credit: Tim Fisher
+BOTTOM A building that visually expresses sustainable elements along façades and roofs Image Credit: Tim Fisher

-6E WOODLAWN
+WOODLAWN

-The Woodlawn CBC is distinguished by the abundance of nearby historic sites and regionally-significant destinations, including Mount Vernon Estate and the Woodlawn Estate and Pope-Leighey House.
+Woodlawn is poised to become a village center and tourism hub that is tied to the planned "Cultural Corridor" connecting the CBC to key cultural destinations.
+It is distinguished by the abundance of nearby historic sites and regionally significant cultural resources, including the Mount Vernon Estate, George Washington's Gristmill, the Woodlawn and Pope-Leighey House, and the National Army Museum.
 It also has distinctive environmental assets such as Dogue Creek and is proximate to the Potomac River.
-This CBC will become a transit-oriented village and tourist hub that is directly tied to the area's Cultural Corridor linking Woodlawn CBC to key cultural destinations.